 British billpayers saved £300m through energy flexibility in 2024, figures show

-Many customers reduced their bills by changing the time or day that they used electricity.
+Savings were driven by lower contributions to infrastructure costs, reduced connection charges and the increased use of low-carbon energy sources.

-British billpayers saved more than £300 million by switching the time at which they turned on their washing machines or ovens, according to figures released by the industry body for network operators.
+British billpayers saved more than £300 million through the UK’s growing energy flexibility market, according to figures released by the industry body for network operators.

+The Energy Network Association (ENA) said the savings were driven by lower contributions to infrastructure costs, reduced connection charges and the increased use of low-carbon energy sources.

-The data shows households and businesses reduced their bills by changing the time or day they used electricity – such as by cooking or washing earlier or later in the day, or setting electric cars to charge at specific times.
+Households and businesses also reduced their bills by changing the time or day they used electricity – such as by cooking or washing earlier or later in the day, or setting electric cars to charge at specific times.

 In the past when most of the UK’s electricity generators were fossil-fuel power plants, supply of electricity adapted to demand.